hu-macsy/dhb-experiments/README.md

 ## Python

-Install all requirements present in `requirements.txt`.
-To run the evaluation script.
+To run the evaluation script install all requirements present in `requirements.txt`.

 ```
 $ pip3 install -r requirements.txt